IBM-Cloud/docs/services/Cloudant/api/authorization.md

 >	**Note**: An earlier method of generating API keys by `POST`ing to the `https://cloudant.com/api/generate_api_key` endpoint is deprecated.

-API keys allow you to give access to a person or application without having to create a new Cloudant account.
+Use API keys to give access to a person or application without creating a new Cloudant account for that person or application.
-An API key consists of a randomly generated username and password.
+An API key consists of a randomly generated user name and password.
-The key is given the desired access permissions.
+The key is given the wanted access permissions.

-Once generated,
+When generated,
 the API key can be used in the same way as a normal user account, for example by granting read, write,